 Queens – The largest New York borough, Queens is a patchwork of diversity; around half of its residents are foreign-born.
 It’s a top spot for avant-garde art and good old baseball games.

 Staten Island – The island is home to many of New York’s oldest buildings as well as 170 parks, making it the “greenest borough”.
 Though it is the third largest borough, Staten Island is the least populated.
 To reach the island, take a free ride aboard the Staten Island Ferry.

-The Bronx – Amongst the boroughs dense apartment blocks, you’ll find Yankee Stadium, the Bronx Zoo, and New York’s Botanical Garden.
+The Bronx – Amongst the borough's dense apartment blocks, you’ll find Yankee Stadium, the Bronx Zoo, and New York’s Botanical Garden.
 The birthplace of hip-hop, the Bronx has a rough and tough reputation, but a visit may have you thinking otherwise.

 Central Park – After trying keep up with New York’s energetic fervor, some down time in the park will be a necessity.
-Central park is an oasis in the urban jungle.
+Central Park is an oasis in the urban jungle.
 The 843-acre green space is perfect for almost any outdoor activity, from biking, to ice-skating and fishing.

-Coney Island – Between 1880 and World War II, Coney Island was the largest amusement are in the US.
+Coney Island – Between 1880 and World War II, Coney Island was the largest amusement park in the US.
 As both a residential neighbourhood and entertainment destination, locals and tourists gather in the peak of summer to enjoy the beach.
 This seaside playground still reminisces in its American pop culture roots.